phpman > man > overload(3perl)

 $x -= 3 | minus($x, 3, undef)

-which does not change either of its operands, such as "-", being used to implement an
+not change either of its operands, such as "-", being used to implement an operator which

-subtraction: Perl takes care of the assignment to $x.
-In fact, such methods should not
+Perl takes care of the assignment to $x.
+In fact, such methods should *not* modify their

-modify their operands, even if "undef" is passed as the third argument (see "Overloadable
+operands, even if "undef" is passed as the third argument (see "Overloadable Operations").

 use overload '--' => "decr",